open-feature/flagd/docs/quick-start.md

 #### Test as a customer

-Let's confirm that customers are still seeing the `red` variant.
+Let's confirm that customers are still seeing the `red` variant by running the following command:

 ```shell
 curl -X POST "http://localhost:8013/schema.v1.Service/ResolveString" \